SatoshiShimada/.vimrc/README.md

 # .vimrc

+My config file for Vim.
+Simple and not use Plugin.

-on Linux(Debian, Ubuntu, Archlinux)
+target host: Linux(Debian, Ubuntu, Archlinux), Windows(7, 8)
-Vim7.4
+version: Vim7.4